Labour backs Gary Lineker’s right to attack Sunak’s migrant plan

 Questioned on when the first removals would begin, the Tory cabinet minister said: “I can’t give you precise dates, we have lots of processes which are in train.”

-Mr Sunak claimed the first deportations to Rwanda could begin this summer.
+Mr Sunak suggested that the first deportations to Rwanda could begin this summer.
 “The Court of Appeal is due to hear the case towards the end of April and we’d get a decision relatively soon after that,” he told reporters on Tuesday.

 The home secretary insisted the bill does not break the law – despite admitting telling Tory MPs in a letter that there is a more than 50 per cent chance the legislation may not be compatible with the European Convention on Human Rights (ECHR).